rland93/msutherland/content/posts/misc/lynn-conway.md

 ![Diagram of a single chip, embedded within a larger layout, on a shared wafer](/img/lynn-conway-vlsi.png)

 Above: diagram of a single chip, embedded within a larger layout, on a shared wafer.
+Among the first of countless billions of VLSI chips to be made

 Here, she explains the symbiotic codevelopment of chip design (specifically, VLSI) and ARPANET, the precursor to the internet: